Costs and Frequently Asked Questions

 Pre-booking helps us plan and is advisable because numbers on each walk are restricted.
 Please note that transport and parking costs are not included.
 Accompanied children under 16, free of charge.
 Bookings are accepted on a first come first served basis, if a walk is over-subscribed you will be offered an alternative.

 Cancellation and changes

-Refunds are made at the discretion of Barmouth Publicity Association.
+Refunds are made at the discretion of Barmouth Walking Festival.
 Bookings cancelled before the start of the Walking Festival will usually be refunded, minus a cancellation charge of £2.50 per walker.
 Cancellations made after the Walking Festival has started will only be refunded under special circumstances.
 Changes to bookings prior to the Festival will incur a £2 administration fee, payable on first registration.

 How do I contact the organisers?

 - By post: Barmouth Walking Festival c/o T.I.C., The Station, BARMOUTH, Gwynedd, LL42 1LU.

 - By telephone: 01341 242 646 (talk to Lesley or Kirstie)

 If in doubt, take medical advice before booking.
 We can offer walks at all the listed grades.
 All walks have been graded to give you guidance, they have been calculated on an average walking speed of 1 to 2mph and take account of the gradients involved, the terrain to be encountered as well as normal weather conditions.
 The grades are:

 - A ++ : Extremely Hard - For Experienced Walkers Only - For those requiring a challenge of physical fitness and stamina rather than a sightseeing expedition